nielssorensen/OpenEmu-wiki/Next-Version-(clean).md

 - bug: fullscreen transition for games running in main window is not smooth
 - bug: resizing a running game window (main window or popout) can produce flickering garbage
 - bug: since the toolbar change to the preferences (a7dcd04ef2d213abefb5a0d49bc770655d6aef0c), only clicking the icon will change tabs instead of before where clicking the 'text' label would also work
-- bug: after new gradient background view, resizing the main window doesn't look as 'smooth'
 - bug: Launching a game in the library window from list view mode and then exiting the game returns the library window to grid view mode.
 - bug: In the gameplay popout window, going to fullscreen and then out of fullscreen causes the window title text to disappear.
 - preferences window sometimes doesn't resize correctly (not sure why)